-- Anti-Icing In the days before a storm, MDOT SHA applies salt brine to the pavement, which prevents snow from initially bonding to pavement.
+Anti-Icing - In the days before a storm, MDOT SHA applies salt brine to the pavement, which prevents snow from initially bonding to pavement.
 MDOT SHA is expanding its operations to lessen salt usage throughout Maryland.
-Salt brine, which is 23 percent salt and 77 percent water, is produced at 15 MDOT SHA maintenance facilities.
+Salt brine, which is 23.3% salt and 76.7% water, is produced at 15 MDOT SHA maintenance facilities.
 MDOT SHA will not anti-ice highways with salt brine if a storm is forecasted to start as rain as this will wash the salt brine solution off the pavement.
-Additionally, MDOT SHA will not apply salt brine in temperatures 20 degrees or colder because the application can freeze on contact. - Deicing This is the traditional winter maintenance strategy of salting.
+Additionally, MDOT SHA will not apply salt brine in temperatures 20 degrees or colder because the application may freeze on contact.

+Deicing - This is the traditional winter maintenance strategy of salting.
 Rock salt requires more material to break the bond than to prevent it.
 Salt is the primary material used to treat pavement in snow or ice operations.
-In colder areas or for a thicker snowpack on the road, crews can add magnesium chloride or "Liquid Mag" to salt during extremely cold temperatures to enhance salt's effectiveness. - Liquid Salt Brine Only or Direct Liquid Application (DLA) Snow Routes This operation consists of a designated snow route that only uses a salt brine solution to prevent the snow and ice from bonding to the pavement.
+In colder areas or for a thicker snowpack on the road, crews can add magnesium chloride or "Liquid Mag" to rock salt/salt brine during extremely cold temperatures to enhance the salt's effectiveness.

+Liquid Salt Brine Only or Direct Liquid Application (DLA) Snow Routes - This operation consists of a designated snow route that only uses a salt brine solution to prevent the snow and ice from bonding to the pavement.
 Unlike anti-icing, which only takes place prior to the event, this strategy is performed for the duration of the event.
 MDOT SHA now has a DLA snow route in each of its seven engineering districts.
 When compared to snow routes using granular rock salt as the main snow fighting compound, the DLA snow routes not only perform at or above the expected level-of-service but use far less salt.
 MDOT SHA has strategically placed an additional 79,000 gallons of storage around the state.

-- Loader Scales MDOT SHA has purchased a total of 34 loader scales that are mounted on MDOT SHA loaders at salt facilities.
+Loader Scales - MDOT SHA has purchased a total of 34 loader scales that are mounted on MDOT SHA loaders at salt facilities.
 The scales accurately capture the precise amount of salt being loaded for distribution onto Maryland roadways.
 This allows MDOT SHA to accurately control storage, handling, application, and recovery of dispensed granular salt.
-Precision application of salt helps MDOT SHA reduce overall salt usage. - Rubber Plow Blade w/ Ceramic Inserts The rubber/ceramic blades are superior to steel blades from both a performance and efficiency perspective.
+Precision application of salt helps MDOT SHA reduce overall salt usage.

+Rubber Plow Blade w/ Ceramic Inserts - The rubber/ceramic blades are superior to steel blades from both a performance and efficiency perspective.
 These newer plow blades move more snow from the roadway, which results in less salt to treat the road during plowing operations.
-To meet the demands of our operators, MDOT SHA placed a bulk order for the hybrid blades this winter season to ensure enough resources are on hand for each facility. - Winter Operations Training This takes place in the form of a required Snow College that 20 percent of maintenance personnel are required to attend each year.
+To meet the demands of our operators, MDOT SHA placed a bulk order for the hybrid blades this winter season to ensure enough resources are on hand for each facility.

+Winter Operations Training - This takes place in the form of a required Snow College that 20 percent of maintenance personnel are required to attend each year.
 MDOT SHA's goal is to train 100 percent of our employees at least once every five years.
 Past data obtained with winter training was so beneficial it led to the creation of a best practices document that was distributed accordingly statewide.
 This statewide initiative will be a staple in our salt reduction tactics for years to come.
-Due to COVID-19 protocols our approach going into this winter may have to change and include virtual meetings/presentations.
+Due to COVID-19 protocols in 2020 most of our trainings occurred in a virtual environment, however in 2021 our approach has transitioned back to pre-covid practices.